kbknapp/cargo-msrv-table/README.md

 fewer numbers by skipping versions, or limiting ranges.

 This subcommand also downlods a large ammount of data (all stable Rust version).

+## Considerations

+By default this subcommand will try to build all published `MAJOR.MINOR.MAX_PATCH` versions of a crate against each stable Rust compiler (`1.MINOR.MAX_PATCH`).

+### PreReleases

+It skips pre-release (`<=0.y.z`) unless `--no-skip-prereleases` is used.

+### Eager Ending

+By default Rust versions are traversed in *ascending* order, and will end traversal once a successful build is found.
+However, if you choose to use `--rust-order=descending` you may also want to disable this eagerness to avoid a false positive.
+This can be disabled by using `--no-eager-end` which will continue to build against earlier Rust versions even after a failed build.

+### Timeouts

+A timeout can be supplied for the `cargo build` command which will consider a build failed after `N` seconds.
+This is useful for early builds that may hang.

+### `cargo` features

+There is no consideration for cargo features

+### Target Platform

+There is no consideration for target platform

 ## License